piotr-yuxuan/chinese-huawen/README.md

  * Tables created
  * Naive entities created
  * Gephi library integrated
+_11/1_
+ * Use jOOQ, an object-oriented SQL query tool.
+ * Automatic entity creation.
+ * Interested into Java 8 monads.
+They seem very useful for such tools like parsers!
+ * Draft: PairMap data structure to store a given value with two possible keys, both deductible from the other.
+ * Formal use of TypeResolver with a maven dependency.

 ### What to do next:

  * Find nice way to query the database upon IDS